Lesterpaintstheworld/aider/website/_posts/2024-05-13-models-over-time.md

 > Committing benchmark/over_time.py before applying edits.
 > Commit 49eb72c Updated image file format from SVG to PNG and added imgcat library for displaying the plot.
 > Applied edit to benchmark/over_time.py
-> Commit 75fa061 aider_nova: Adjust the position of labels to prevent overlap with dots.
+> Commit 75fa061 aider: Adjust the position of labels to prevent overlap with dots.

 </div>